dabeaz-course/practical-python/Notes/02_Working_with_data/04_Sequences.md

 ### For and tuples

-You can loop with multiple iteration variables.
+You can iterate with multiple iteration variables.

 ```python
 points = [